Cooking with Waterleaf: A Simple Guide to This Vegetable

 Are The Flowers Edible?

+Yes, the flowers of waterleaf are edible.
 They are often used as a garnish or added to salads for a pop of color.
-However, they are not as commonly consumed as the leaves, which are the main culinary focus.
+However, they are not as commonly consumed as the leaves.

 Is It Considered a Vegetable or a Weed?

+It is considered a vegetable in many parts of the world, especially in West Africa.
 However, in some regions, it may also grow wild and be regarded as a weed because of its ability to thrive in various conditions and spread quickly.

 Growing Waterleaf